open-telemetry/opentelemetry.io/content/en/blog/2022/otel-in-practice.md

 We’re aiming to:

-- address practical problems that commonly stop development teams from succeeding with OpenTelemetry
+- Address practical problems that commonly stop development teams from succeeding with OpenTelemetry
-- build stronger connections with developers focused on specific languages
+- Build stronger connections with developers focused on specific languages
-- improve the experience of implementing OpenTelemetry in production
+- Improve the experience of implementing OpenTelemetry in production

 Each OpenTelemetry in Practice session will include a half hour of lightning talks and a half hour of open conversation about the topic.
 We are looking for